filiptronicek/blog/_posts/2024-07-25-great-gamepad-guide.md

 ### Touch events

 Touch events have been a part of the Gamepad API extensions for quite a while now, but since April there has been an [active effort](https://github.com/w3c/gamepad/pull/198) to merge the minto the main spec.
 This would let browser communicate events using built-in touch pads on controllers like the DualSense and the Steam Controller and enable more complex interactions such as scrolling.

+Touch events are also a very interesting topic when considering controllers for <abbr title="Extended Reality">XR</abbr>, which heavily feature trackpads on them, even to the extent that the `xr-standard` controller mapping includes it (and currently works around the platform limitation by surfacing it as an axis).

 Chrome actually implemented this extension [last year](https://chromestatus.com/feature/4782975812108288), but I am yet to see the API work with any controller.